stevearc/stickybuf.nvim/README.md

 require("stickybuf").setup({
   -- This function is run on BufEnter to determine pinning should be activated get_auto_pin = function(bufnr)
-    -- You can return "bufnr", "buftype", "filetype", or a custom function to set how the window will be pinned -- The function below encompasses the default logic.
+    -- You can return "bufnr", "buftype", "filetype", or a custom function to set how the window will be pinned.
+    -- You can instead return an table that will be passed in as "opts" to `stickybuf.pin`.
+    -- The function below encompasses the default logic.
 Inspect the source to see what it does. return require("stickybuf").should_auto_pin(bufnr) end